 In the following, we also assess the simulated pre-industrial sea ice thickness.
 The simulation of Arctic sea ice thickness in the CMIP5 simulations is analysed in Stroeve et al. (2014).
-The correlations between the spatial patterns of Arctic sea ice thickness in the simulations (average over the years 1981-2010) and observations from Kwok et al. (2009) are less than 0.4 for all the considered PlioMIP models - with the exception of CCSM4, which has the highest spatial pattern correlation of the entire CMIP5 ensemble.
+The correlations between the spatial patterns of Arctic sea ice thickness in the simulations (average over the

+- 315 years 1981-2010) and observations from Kwok et al. (2009) are less than 0.4 for all the considered PlioMIP models - with the exception of CCSM4, which has the highest spatial pattern correlation of the entire CMIP5 ensemble.
 For each PlioMIP model, the spatial patterns of sea ice thickness in the pre-industrial simulation resembles the thickness spatial pattern in that model's CMIP5 simulation, shown in Stroeve et al. (2014).
-It has been noted that the spatial pattern correlation between different ensemble simulations with the same model is significantly higher than the correlation between one model and the observations, which suggests that poor correlations are more likely explained by biases within the models, rather than by natural variability.
+It has been noted that the spatial pattern correlation between differ- - 320 ent ensemble simulations with the same model is significantly higher than the correlation between one model and the observations, which suggests that poor correlations are more likely explained by biases within the models, rather than by natural variability.

-4.2 Mid-Pliocene simulations
+4.2 Assessment of mid-Pliocene simulations

-Four models out of the eight-member PlioMIP ensemble (COSMOS, GISS-E2-R, MIROC4m and NorESM-L) simulate almost ice-free conditions in the mid-Pliocene summer.
-For those models that simulate summer sea ice in the mid-Pliocene the summer sea ice conditions vary strongly.
-In summer sea ice in HadCM3 is confined to the Arctic basin, with concentrations that do not exceed 60%, and very low concentrations along all ice edges.
-The summer sea ice margin in MRI-CGCM, on the other hand, extends almost to the southern tip of Greenland, and a large proportion of the sea ice cover is characterized by concentrations greater than 90% (Figure 5).
+Four models out of the eight-member PlioMIP ensemble (COSMOS, GISS, MIROC and NorESM) simulate ice-free conditions in the mid-Pliocene summer, whereas the remaining four models simulate year-round sea ice coverage.
+For those models that simulate summer sea ice in the mid-Pliocene the summer sea ice conditions vary.
+The summer sea ice in HadCM3 is confined to the Arctic basin, with concentrations that do not exceed 60%.
+The summer sea ice margin in MRI, on the other hand, extends almost to the southern tip of Greenland, and a large proportion of the sea ice cover is characterized by concentrations greater than 90% (Figure 8).